Analyse

 The retention line chart shows retention curves over time.
 Use the view mode to pick how the lines are split:

-- Domains - a line per root domain
+• Domains - a line per connection address (hostname), not root domain only

 Summary stats

-Above the chart you get the three headline numbers for the selected window:
+Above the chart you get the headline numbers for the selected window:

 Time range